Coffee

 Store brand

-They do not offer organic varieties so their coffee may contain chemicals and molds.
+They do not offer organic varieties, so their coffee may contain chemicals and molds.
 The grocery store Dunkin Donuts coffee is produced by J.M.
-Smucker which is the same as Folgers.
+Smucker, the same as Folgers.

 See more Dunkin Donuts coffee at Amazon.com